 2013 MINI Cooper Roadster Interior

-Reviewers praise the 2013 Mini Cooper Roadster for its comfortable seats, upscale cabin and a cargo hold that’s impressively large for such a small car.
+Reviewers praise the 2013 Mini Cooper Roadster for its comfortable seats, upscale cabin and large cargo hold.
 However, most agree that the soft top lets in too much wind noise.

 - "Despite a lot of plastic, interior materials are better than average." -- Kelley Blue Book